gyao1487/README-generator/new-README.md

   - [License](#license)

   ## Installation
-  FJKSDLFJKDLS
+  INSTALL THE SAMPLE PROJECT.

   ## Usage
-  FJSDKLFJSDKL
+  INFORMATION ABOUT THE SAMPLE PROJECT

   ## Contributing
   If you would like to contribute to this project, you can follow the below guidelines:
-  FJSDKLFJLDS
+  CONTRIBUTIONS

   ## Tests
   How to run tests for the application:
-  JFKLDSLFJ
+  TEST INSTRUCTIONS

   ## License
-  This project is licensed under Mozilla.
+  This project is licensed under Apache.

   ---
   ## Questions

   If you have any questions about this project, or have any inquiries about contributions or collaboration, please feel free to reach out!
 Refer to the contact information below:

-  GitHub: FJSDKLFJDSLK
+  GitHub: geeyao

-  Email: JFKDSJFK
+  Email: geeyao@gmail.com